raspberrypilearning/world-builder/en/step_2.md

 + Drag the Main Camera from the existing Player to the top level in the Hierarchy, then
 + Delete the Player GameObject.

+Models can be created in 3D modelling tools such as Blender.
+You can also reuse existing Models if you have permission.
+To save time, we recommend that you use one of the models we have provided, or design your own GameObject using 3D shapes in Unity.

 **Choose:**

 --- collapse ---